glennedstrom/Error-Propigation/README.md

 to start the program and then you enter a name for each variable then you enter the value then the ± uncertainty

-Then you can hit enter to continue and type in your formula with python syntax (** for powers or roots) and I imported pi that you can also use
+Then you can hit enter to continue and type in your formula with Python syntax (** for powers or roots) and I imported pi that you can also use

-The warnings I added occur when you use a number that isn't an err type like the constant pi, but it has no uncertainty so this case it works fine.
+The warnings I added occur when you use a number that isn't an err type like the constant pi, but it has no uncertainty so in this case it works fine.

 # Example: